j-unspeakable/MLOps-Zoomcamp/README.md

-# MLOps-Zoomcamp
-Tasks worked on during the Machine Learning Operations Zoomcamp.
+This repository contains tasks worked on during the Machine Learning Operations Zoomcamp by DataTalks.Club anchored by Alexey Grigorev.